-Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
 You pay \$260 per trip, each way for Medicare-covered ground ambulance services.
 You pay 20% coinsurance per trip, each way for Medicare-covered air ambulance services.
 Although most providers collect the applicable cost-sharing at the time of service, this may not occur for ambulance services.
 You may receive a bill for the entire cost of the ambulance service.
 If this occurs, simply submit your bill to: Blue Shield Inspire Customer Care P.O.
-Box 927 Woodland Hills, CA 91365-9856
+Box 927 Woodland Hills, CA 91365-9856 months.

-Services that are covered for you What you must pay when you get these Ambulance services (cont'd) Blue Shield will reimburse you for the cost of the covered services, less the applicable costsharing.
+Services that are covered for you What you must pay when you get these services Ambulance services (cont'd) Blue Shield will reimburse you for the cost of the covered services, less the applicable costsharing.
 You will receive a separate bill from the provider for the applicable costsharing.
 Annual physical exam You are covered for one routine physical exam every 12 months in addition to your annual wellness visit.
 This visit includes a comprehensive review of your medical and family history, a detailed head to toe assessment and other services, referrals and recommendations that may be appropriate.
 Any lab, diagnostic procedures, or other types of services ordered are not covered under this benefit and you pay your plan cost-sharing amount for each of those services separately.
 You pay \$0.
-Services do not apply to the plan's maximum out-of-pocket limit.
-Annual wellness visit If you've had Part B for longer than 12 months, you can get an There is no

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Services do not apply to the plan's maximum out-of-pocket limit. services do not appry to the plan 5 maximum out of poeket mint.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.

-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12